catamphetamine/write-excel-file/README.md

 * `alignVertical: string` — Vertical alignment of cell content.
 Available values: `"top"`, `"center"`, `"bottom"`.

+* `textRotation: number` — Text rotation angle.
+Values from `-90` to `90` are supported.
+Positive values rotate the text counterclockwise, and negative values rotate the text clockwise.

 * `height: number` — Row height, in "points".

 * `span: number` — Column span.
 Even if a cell spans `N` columns, it should still be represented as `N` individual cells in the `data`.
 In that case, all the cells except the left-most one will be ignored.
 One could use `null` or `undefined` to represent such ignored cells.
 For example, if the first cell in a row spans 3 columns, then the row would look like `[{ value: 'Text', span: 3 }, null, null, { value: 'After text' }]`.